 Liquidity position of the Bank remains strong and regulatory ratios (CAR, LCR and NSFR) continue to be met.
-Funding of BD 150 million through syndication was secured in early 2020.
-In addition, a couple of real estate investment initiatives have been postponed due to strategic decisions taken on account of the global situation further alleviating stress on the Bank's liquidity position.
+Funding of BD 150 million through syndication was secured in early 2020 and a couple of real estate investment initiatives were postponed that alleviated stress on the Bank's liquidity position.